andreitru/magnus/README.md

 Test site.

-You can to see this web-site by URL [URL](https://andreitru.github.io/)
+You can to see this web-site by [URL](https://andreitru.github.io/)